 7-9 am is the time of the Stomach so it is important to eat the biggest meal of the day here to optimize digestion and absorption.
 Warm meals that are high in nutrition are best in the morning.
-Emotions that are likely to be stirred at this time include disgust or despair.
+Emotions that are likely to be stirred at this time may be include disgust or despair.

 9-11 am is the time of the Spleen, where energy for the day ahead is released from food digestate.
 This is the ideal time to exercise and work.
 Do your most taxing tasks of the day at this time.
 Low self-esteem is an inherent Spleen vulnerability that could be noted at this time.

 3-5 pm is the time of the Bladder when metabolic wastes move into the kidney’s filtration system.
 This is the ideal time for study and completion of brain-challenging work for the day.
-Another cup of tea is beneficial, as would be drinking water.
+Another cup of tea is beneficial, as would be drinking some water.
 Feeling irritated or timid may come into expression at this time.

 5-7 pm is the time of the Kidneys when the blood is filtered and the kidneys work to maintain proper chemical balance.
 This is the perfect time to have dinner and to activate your circulation either by walking, having a massage, or stretching.
 Subconscious thoughts of fear can be active at this time.